portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 draft: False
 ---

-Fedora Silverblue is pretty nice, but out of the box lacks some of the tools I tend to use.
-Though in many cases flatpak, or the Fedora Toolbox container, lets you deploy applications without effecting the underlying distrobution, a few things fall outside of their scope/capabilities.
-The following is how I install Chrome, VSCode, Cockpit, and also customise Gnome to my liking:
+Fedora Silverblue is pretty lovely, but out of the box lacks some of the tools I tend to use.
+Though in many cases, flatpak, or the Fedora Toolbox container, lets you deploy applications without effecting the underlying distribution, a few things fall outside of their scope/capabilities.
+The following is how I install Chrome, VSCode, Cockpit, and also customize Gnome to my liking:

 ### Add additional repos
-Adding new rpm repos to rpm-ostree is pretty simple for layering new packages:
+Adding additional rpm repos to rpm-ostree is pretty simple if all we are doing is layering some new packages:
 ```shell
 sudo tee /etc/yum.repos.d/vscode.repo << 'EOF'
 [code]